 The height of the valve for a shower depends upon whether you need it for a shower stall or a shower set in a bathtub.
 Showers set in bathtubs require lower valve heights because the valve must connect to both the shower and the bath tap.
 A height of 28 inches, or 2 feet 4 inches, is standard for valves in bathtub shower units.
 For shower stalls, install the valve at the standard height of 48 inches, or 4 feet.
 Install faucets at the same height as the valve, equidistant from the valve.

 Distance Between Fittings

-Personal choice and local laws are two of the most important considerations when installing shower fittings.
-For instance, though sources recommend 72 inches as standard for heads, with 76 inches as preferred by some, if someone in your family stands 6 foot 5, or 77 inches tall, you need a higher head.
+Personal choice and local codes are two of the most important considerations when installing shower fittings.
+For instance, though sources recommend 72 inches as standard for heads, with 76 inches as preferred by some, if someone in your family stands 6 foot 5 (77 inches) tall, you need a higher head.
 Ultimately, you can install fittings at any height that makes you comfortable as long as you adhere to local plumbing codes.
 Always check with local codes before undertaking any type of installation.